HUMAN Speakers is still building and shipping speakers

 I also build the PRO 002 M2, which has an "easier to mount" 4" diameter face plate.
 I recommend it for general use, and the PRO 002 M where space is a serious consideration.

-There are several other tweeters in the "M" series, originally developed to replace the tweeters in certain EPI models.
+There are several other tweeters in the "M" series, developed to replace the tweeters in various speakers.
 The magnet structure and specifications are the same as the PRO 002 M. You may find their shapes and sizes useful, so they are also available for your DIY projects.

 1. I built the first pair of prototypes one inspired (or bored?) winter evening.
 The faceplates were tediously carved from Masonite, by hand, using primitive tools.
 I used this pair in some refurbished speakers for my bedroom surround system, but not before taking a couple of photographs: